mkuchak/usend/lib/README.md

 And just replace `example.com` with your actual domain name.

-### Add Domain Lockdown™
+### Add Domain Lockdown™ record

-To prevent unauthorized users and accounts from sending emails from your domain without your permission, you need to use [Domain Lockdown™](https://support.mailchannels.com/hc/en-us/articles/16918954360845-Secure-your-domain-name-against-spoofing-with-Domain-Lockdown-).
+To authorize Usend to send emails on behalf of your domain, you need to use [Domain Lockdown™](https://support.mailchannels.com/hc/en-us/articles/16918954360845-Secure-your-domain-name-against-spoofing-with-Domain-Lockdown-).
 To do this, add a TXT record with the following details:

 | Name                      | Type | Content                |
 | ------------------------- | ---- | ---------------------- |